martinohmann/kickoff/README.md

 - Dry run for project creation.
 - Skeleton inheritance: skeletons can inherit files and values from an optional parent skeleton.
+- Skeleton composition: projects can be created by composing multiple skeletons together.
+This is similar to inheritance but allows for way more flexible use of skeletons.

 ## Installation